 Where are you located?
 TLCS is located near the downtown of Cheyenne, Wyoming, at the corner of 22nd Street and Duff Avenue.
-For our location on Google Maps, simply click here or on the map in the sidebar.
+For our location on Google Maps, simply click here

 What do you believe?
 As a Lutheran congregation Trinity finds her identity in the proclamation of the catholic Christian faith: Christ died for our sins in accordance with the Scriptures and was raised to life for our justification.
 We believe that the prophetic and apostolic Scriptures (i.e. the Old and New Testaments) are the very Word of God written, divinely inspired and inerrant, and that they are the norm for Christian doctrine (2 Timothy 3:16-17).
-Our pastor and congregation have publicly subscribed to the Lutheran Confessions (i.e. the Book of Concord) because they are in complete agreement with the Scriptures and thus express “the faith which was once for all delivered to the saints” (Jude 1:3).
+Our pastor and congregation have publicly subscribed to the Lutheran Confessions (i.e. the Book of Concord) because these confessions are in complete agreement with the Scriptures and thus express “the faith which was once for all delivered to the saints” (Jude 1:3).
 In accordance with this one faith, the Word of God is preached in its truth and purity at Trinity and the sacraments are rightly administered.
 For a summary of what we as Lutherans believe, please consult the Small Catechism of Dr. Martin Luther.

 What is your worship practice?
 We joyfully retain the Lutheran liturgy at Trinity.
 The Divine Service and hymns are taken straight from the Lutheran Service Book (2006) with some supplementation from The Lutheran Hymnal (1941).
 The Lord’s Supper is celebrated every Sunday.
-Our school has daily chapel services which are open to the public: Matins (the morning prayer office) Monday through Thursday and Vespers (the evening prayer office) on Friday.